Our China lawyers regularly get contacted regarding China hostage situations. So often in fact that they have become relatively routine.

-1. If you are in a debt dispute with a Chinese company and you have people in China, you should try to get them all out of China as quickly as possible.
+1. If you are in a debt dispute with a Chinese company and you have people in China, you should get them all out of China as quickly as possible.

 2. If you are in a debt dispute with someone in China you should not go to China to try to resolve it.

-3. If you must go to China or if your employee(s) must remain in China, think about using a bodyguard or two and think very carefully about where you or your employee(s) stay and go.
-Most importantly, be careful with whom you meet.
+3. If you must go to China or if your employee(s) must remain in China, think about getting a bodyguard and think very carefully about where you or your employee(s) stay and go.
+Be careful with whom you meet.

-4. Consider preemptively suing the alleged creditor somewhere (preferably in US Federal Court) so that you can very plausibly claim to the Chinese police and other authorities that you –or your employee(s) — have been seized and held hostage not because of a debt owed, but out of retaliation for your having sued.
-If you are going to sue, carry proof of your lawsuit with you at all times while you are in China.
+4. Consider preemptively suing the alleged creditor somewhere outside China so you can plausibly claim to the Chinese police and other authorities that you (or your employees) have been seized and held hostage not because of a debt, but to retaliate for your having sued.
+If you are going to sue, carry proof of your lawsuit with you at all times in China.

-5. Take these situations very seriously and get experienced assistance immediately.
+5. Take these situations seriously and get experienced assistance immediately.